 POSTPONED DUE TO CORONAVIRUS—check back for new date.

-Led by Jackson Harmeyer (Director of Scholarship, Sugarmill Music Festival) Featuring presentations by Meredith Melançon (Bolton High School) and Michelle Riggs Waller (Archivist, LSU Alexandria) and live music performed by violinist Jose Gabriel Velazquez
+Project led by Jackson Harmeyer (Director of Scholarship, Sugarmill Music Festival) and features presentations by Meredith Melançon (Bolton High School) and Michelle Riggs Waller (Archivist, LSU Alexandria) with live music performed by violinist Jose Gabriel Velazquez (Metamorphosis Duo).

 This project is funded in part by the Louisiana Endowment for the Humanities, the state affiliate of the National Endowment for the Humanities.

 Learn more about this timely project which connects classical music, local history, and the struggle for racial justice at www.SugarmillMusic.org.

 The historic Rosalie Sugarmill will be our venue for "Solomon Northup in the Central Louisiana Sugarhouse."